Olaren15/ffxiv-easy-translate/README.md

 ### Activating in-game

 1. Launch the game and use `/xlsettings` in chat or `xlsettings` in the Dalamud Console to open up the Dalamud settings.
-    * In here, go to `Experimental`, and add the full path to the `SamplePlugin.dll` to the list of Dev Plugin Locations.
+    * In here, go to `Experimental`, and add the full path to the `EasyTranslate.DalamudPlugin.dll` to the list of Dev Plugin Locations.
 2. Next, use `/xlplugins` (chat) or `xlplugins` (console) to open up the Plugin Installer.
-    * In here, go to `Dev Tools > Installed Dev Plugins`, and the `SamplePlugin` should be visible.
+    * In here, go to `Dev Tools > Installed Dev Plugins`, and the `Easy Translate` should be visible.
 Enable it.
 3. You should now be able to use `/et` (chat) or `et` (console)!

-Note that you only need to add it to the Dev Plugin Locations once (Step 1); it is preserved afterwards.
+Note that you only need to add it to the Dev Plugin Locations once (Step 1); it is preserved afterward.
 You can disable, enable, or load your plugin on startup through the Plugin Installer.